MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-IPBlockListProvider.md

 ```

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the IP Block list provider.
-This parameter can be assigned a string value, which is theProviderName value, or a GUID.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the IP Block list provider that you want to view.
 You can use any value that uniquely identifies the IP Block list provider.
 For example:

 - Name